Itai-Nelken/Pi-Assistant/README.md

  * 14/11/2020 - rename 'apt-tools' to 'system-tools', add 'clear swap' option to 'system-tools'
  * 15/11/2020 - UPDATE: v1.1.4: added Zoom with box86
  * 16/11/2020 - added box86 app, fixed bug with install2.sh
+ * 25/11/2020 - UPDATE: v1.1.5: bug fixes, updated box86 installer.

 ## Known issues and bugs
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.
+* zoom menu icon doesn't work for some reason.

+### Fixed temporarily
-* zoom installer is broken because it can't download zoom for some reason
+- zoom installer is broken because it can't download zoom for some reason

 ## To do: